-6.1 Primary reason for placement
+5.4 Primary reason for placement

-The 'AP placement reason' data item records the primary (or main) reason for a child going into the alternative provision placement and why the placement into alternative provision has been commissioned.
+The 'AP placement reason' data item records the primary (or main) reason why the placement into alternative provision has been commissioned as opposed to what the needs of the pupil are.
+For example, where a pupil has a mental/physical health need but has also been permanently excluded the primary reason for placement would be the permanent exclusion which triggered the commissioning of the alternative provision.
 Allowable values are shown in the table below:

 Code Description

 EHC Setting named on EHC plan

 MHN Mental health need

-NEW V New arrival without a school place
+NEW New arrival without a school place

 OTH Other

-PCC CC Pregnancy / childcare
+PCC Pregnancy / childcare

 PEX Permanent exclusion

-PHN IN Physical health need
+PHN Physical health need

-YOI Pupil in young offender institutes / secure training centrtes
+YOI Pupil in young offender institutes / secure training centres

-6.2 Date of entry into AP
+5.5 Date of entry into AP